 For the safety of the public, it is important that qualified personnel inspect Wisconsin's transportation facilities.
-Structure inspectors are required to render judgments on a daily basis pertaining to the safety and integrity of the bridges and ancillary highway structures they inspect.
+Structure inspectors are required to render judgments pertaining to the safety and integrity of the structures they inspect.
 Inspection program managers make important decisions ranging from suggestions regarding the allocation of scarce rehabilitation dollars to the decision to close a major structure.
 Therefore, it is important that inspectors and program managers are highly trained and adept individuals who understand the mechanics, behavior trends, and economics of a wide variety of structure types.
 WisDOT has adopted strict criteria for the qualification of structure inspectors and inspection program managers.
 In addition, all structure inspectors and inspection program managers are expected to be thoroughly familiar with this Manual.